Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The -model

 Thus, $(K,\delta_K)$ is a $\bm{G}$-graded matrix factorization of $w$.
 We denote it by $\mathcal{O}_0$.
 Finally, we observe that $\delta_K$ is $H$-invariant, where $H$ is the symmetric group acting in the obvious way.

-\begin{corollary} Let us define the $\bm{G}$-graded $A_{\infty}$ algebra over $R$:
+\begin{corollary2} Let us define the $\bm{G}$-graded $A_{\infty}$ algebra over $R$:

-Then $\mathscr{B}$ is of type A, in the sense of Definition \ref{definition:2typea}. \end{corollary} \begin{proof} Follows from Proposition \ref{proposition:2mfdef}.
+Then $\mathscr{B}$ is quasi-isomorphic to an $A_\infty$ algebra of type A, in the sense of Definition \ref{definition2:2typea}. \end{corollary2} \begin{proof} Follows from Proposition \ref{proposition2:2mfdef}.
 We observe that it is necessary to check that the $\bm{G}$-grading and $H$-equivariance interact appropriately with the homological perturbation lemma construction, but this is clear. \end{proof}

-\begin{corollary} Let
+\begin{corollary2} Let

-where $\mathcal{F}(\phi)$ is the category of Proposition \ref{proposition:2branchedfirst} and $\phi: (M^n,D) \To (M,D)$ is the branched cover of Example \ref{example:fermatcover}.
+where $\mathcal{F}(\phi)$ is the category of Proposition \ref{proposition2:2branchedfirst} and $\phi: (M^n_n,D^+) \To (M,D^+)$ is the branched cover of Example \ref{example2:fermatcover}.
 Let